 - Equipped with resources to share with neighbors, employees, family members, or customers.

-Bring "Resiliency for Agriculture" to your conference – contact Michele today to discuss how she delivers hope, healing, and humor through this keynote.
+Bring "Resiliency for Agriculture" to your conference or webinar series – contact Michele today to discuss how she delivers hope, healing, and humor through this keynote.
 If you're ready to break the silence and bring an inspirational look at mental health from one of agriculture's own, this new program is for you.

 Connect with Michele today!